starsnatched/bot3-discord/README.md

 - Send a voice message.
 - Roll a dice!

+### Bonus Feature
+The bot only responds when it thinks you are talking to the bot.
+The consistency of this feature depends on the LLM.

 # [Ollama](https://ollama.com) Usage
 You can also use this with [Ollama](https://ollama.com), if you wish to run everything locally.